 The gastrointestinal tract plays a major role in modulating the immune system.
 The intestinal immune system produces more antibodies than the rest of the body put together, which makes sense when you consider the fact that 70-80% of the immune system resides in the gut.
-Probiotics can help restore and balance your gut micro-biome, which strengthens its ability to interact with your immune system.
-A probiotic known as bifidobacteria has been shown to protect humans against: inflammation, infection, cardiovascular disease, and cancer.
-Overall, probiotics help increase your immunity to disease and help defend against many dangerous organisms that reside in our body.
+Probiotics can help restore and balance your gut microbiome, which strengthens its ability to interact with your immune system.
+A probiotic known as bifidobacteria has been shown to protect humans against inflammation, infection, cardiovascular disease, and cancer.
+Overall, probiotics help increase your immunity to disease and help defend against many dangerous organisms that reside in your body.

 Which Probiotics Do You Choose?

 If certain gut bacteria promote good health, it makes sense to eat a diet rich in the nutrients that make those microbes happy.
 That’s the concept behind probiotics, which include several kinds of soluble plant fiber that are abundant in foods like onions, garlic, and leeks.
 Probiotics appear to promote the growth of good bugs that fight gut invaders like salmonella.
 Probiotic supplements are plentiful on store shelves, should you take them?
 We recommend reaching out to your local Doctor to find out which probiotics you should consider.
 Be aware that makers of dietary supplements containing probiotics generally don’t have to prove that their products are safe or effective.
 The Food and Drug Administration doesn’t have to approve food or supplement labels, and many don’t specify which strain is being used, though you might be more likely to find that info on supplement packages than on foods.
-You should be sure you are using a reputable, good source of probiotics, otherwise you may be not getting the health benefits you are looking for.
+You should be sure you are using a reputable, good source of probiotics, otherwise, you may be not getting the health benefits you are looking for.
 Additionally, I like to use a combination of PreBiotic (gives the food for the probiotic to set up its “home” in your gut), Probiotic and Digestive Enzyme to really increase the functioning of this very important system in our body.